raktims2210-dev/representation-economy/OPEN_QUESTIONS.md

 ## How should institutions measure representation quality?

-Most enterprises measure:
+Most enterprises currently measure:

 * model accuracy,
 * latency,
 * throughput,
+* cost,
-* or cost.
+* uptime,
+* and response quality.

 Very few measure:

 * representation completeness,
+* contextual integrity,
+* signal reliability,
 * representation freshness,
-* contextual integrity,
 * entity continuity,
+* state fidelity,
-* or signal reliability.
+* or institutional coherence.

 What are the metrics of trustworthy representation?

+Will “representation quality engineering” become a major enterprise discipline?

 ---

-## How do systems maintain entity continuity over time?
+## How do systems preserve entity continuity over time?

 AI systems increasingly depend on persistent representations of:

 * customers,
 * citizens,
+* patients,
 * employees,
-* devices,
 * suppliers,
 * organizations,
+* devices,
 * and environments.

-How should systems preserve continuity across fragmented institutional systems?
+How should institutions maintain continuity across fragmented systems, changing identifiers, and inconsistent records?

+What happens when continuity breaks?

+Could broken continuity become one of the defining failure modes of enterprise AI?

 ---

 ## Can enterprises build shared institutional state?

-Most enterprises operate through disconnected systems:
+Most enterprises still operate through fragmented systems:

 * CRMs,
 * ERPs,
-* data lakes,
-* workflows,
-* ticketing systems,
 * APIs,
 * spreadsheets,
+* ticketing systems,
+* workflows,
+* data lakes,
+* collaboration systems,
-* and human processes.
+* and human coordination layers.

-Can a coherent enterprise representation layer emerge across these silos?
+Can organizations create coherent institutional representation layers across these silos?

+Or will fragmentation remain permanent?

 ---

+## What becomes the “source of truth” in AI-native institutions?

+As AI systems interact across multiple data sources, models, workflows, and agents:

+* which state becomes authoritative,
+* how is consistency maintained,
+* and how are conflicts resolved?

+Will future enterprises require continuously synchronized representation layers?

+---

+## Can systems detect representation failure?

+Can AI systems recognize when they are operating on:

+* stale context,
+* fragmented identity,
+* corrupted state,
+* manipulated signals,
+* contradictory institutional memory,
+* or incomplete visibility?

+Can systems identify when they do not understand reality sufficiently?

+What happens when AI systems cannot recognize their own representational weakness?

+---

 # CORE Layer Questions

-## What forms of reasoning require strong representation fidelity?
+## What forms of reasoning require high-fidelity representation?

 Some AI tasks tolerate weak representation.

-Others may fail catastrophically.
+Others may fail catastrophically without contextual depth.

 Which domains require:

-* high-fidelity state,
+* persistent state,
-* contextual continuity,
+* institutional memory,
 * explainability,
+* continuity,
+* provenance,
-* or institutional memory?
+* or high contextual fidelity?

+Will different industries require fundamentally different representation thresholds?

 ---

-## Can reasoning systems detect representation failure?

-Can AI systems identify when they are operating on:

-* stale state,
-* incomplete context,
-* fragmented identity,
-* manipulated signals,
-* or contradictory institutional memory?

-Can systems recognize when they do not understand reality sufficiently?

----

 ## Will intelligence become commoditized?

-If models become increasingly accessible, open, and interchangeable:
+If models become increasingly:

+* accessible,
+* open,
+* interchangeable,
+* and infrastructure-driven,

-Where will durable advantage emerge?
+where will durable advantage emerge?

 Possible answers may include:

 * representation infrastructure,
+* institutional memory,
+* governance systems,
+* contextual intelligence,
 * trusted execution,
-* governance systems,
-* institutional memory,
+* runtime orchestration,
-* or ecosystem visibility.
+* or ecosystem-level visibility.

+Could representation become more strategically valuable than intelligence itself?

+---

+## Can reasoning systems remain aligned under changing reality?

+Reality evolves continuously.

+Representations decay.

+Institutional state changes.

+Can AI systems maintain alignment as the environments they represent evolve over time?

+How should systems manage representation drift?

+---

+## What happens when systems optimize the wrong representation?

+AI systems optimize what they can represent.

+But what if the representation itself is flawed?

+Can optimization amplify representational distortion?

+Could institutions become highly efficient at acting on incomplete reality?

 ---